avg-lebesgue-enjoyer/unstructured_structure_library/README.md

 # Changelog

 ### 2024-06-21_18-25
-- Implemented a linked list of bytes, with tests invoked by `> run linkedList.c`.
+- Implemented a linked list of bytes, with SOME tests invoked by `> run linkedList.c`.
 - I understand why object-oriented languages are pass-by-reference now!
 Pass-by-values **sucks ass**!
 - I remembered to include "free all the memory pls" methods this time.
 I need to write one of those to clean up the arrays too...